awsmhacks/cmxdocs/docs/smb/smb-host-enum.md

 ---
 # SMB: Host Recon Reference
 Created by: @awsmhacks
-Updated: 3/26/20
+Updated: 4/3/20
 CMX Version: 0.0.1.azdev1

 **Notes:**
 * The following examples assume you have a Kali/Windows host connected to an internal network.
 * If you are running from Kali, be sure to escape special chars i.e ($,!)
-* Dont trust the opsec safe just yet.
-Generally this applies to windows defender only, working on adding crowdstrike detections.
+* OPsec_safe results are from testing against crowdstrike on 4/3/2020.

 Host-Based Recon Sections